- Awesome Music: While Jerry Goldsmith's entire score is excellent, the real standout is his kick-ass Main Theme.

 - Hilarious in Hindsight: You really have to wonder if the final scene was the major inspiration for Lost.

-- The Scrappy: Joey, as he is mostly irritating and does nothing to help or further the plot, yet survives over many other more useful characters by dumn luck.
-One can wonder if this unlikable nature of this character is what led his actor play villainous characters in Sommers' later films like The Mummy, Van Helsing and G.I.
+- The Scrappy: Joey, as he is mostly irritating and does nothing to help or further the plot, yet survives over many other more useful characters by dumb luck.
+One can wonder if this unlikable nature of this character is what led his actor play villainous characters in Sommers' later films like The Mummy (1999), Van Helsing and G.I.
 Joe: The Rise of Cobra in contrast to Joey who was on the side of this film's heroes.

-- Special Effects Failure: The creatures do look very good for the time, but whenever they're about to appear for an attack, it's quite obvious the actors are standing in front of a blue-screen for the effects work.
+- The creatures do look very good for the time, but whenever they're about to appear for an attack, it's quite obvious the actors are standing in front of a blue-screen for the effects work.
 This hurts several attacks that were clearly meant to be a surprise.

 - When the two leads escape the boat on the jet ski.
 They're obviously in front of a blue screen.
 The fact that their hair isn't moving (as if blowing in the wind) is what gives it away.

-- Take That, Scrappy!: Sometimes, you can't blame Trillian treating Joey like crap for no reason after she's just met him or Hanover shooting him in the leg to save his own skin from the monster, considering Joey being mostly irritating and does nothing to help or further the plot.
+- Take That, Scrappy!: Sometimes, you can't blame the mercenaries around the first act of the film mercilessly subjecting Joey to a No-Holds-Barred Beatdown after stumbling upon their secret torpedo, Trillian treating like crap for no reason after she's just met him or Hanover shooting him in the leg to save his own skin from the monster, considering Joey being mostly irritating and does nothing to help or further the plot.

 - Visual Effects of Awesome: The creature itself was designed by Rob Bottin (The Howling, The Thing (1982)) with CGI by ILM and Dream Quest Images.
 There's also a scene with a half-digested Billy by Blur Studio.